Author’s Biographical Sketch

 PART III: METHODS BASED ON LINEAR RELATIONSHIPS

-Chapter 9: Parametric Methods: Linear and Generalized Linear Models
+Chapter 8: Parametric Methods: Linear and Generalized Linear Models

-Chapter 10: Cutting Things Down to Size: Regularization
+Chapter 9: Cutting Things Down to Size: Regularization

-PART IV: METHODS BASED ON SEPAR ATING LINES AND PLANES
+PART IV: METHODS BASED ON SEPARATING LINES AND PLANES

-Chapter 12: A Boundary Approach: Support Vector Machines
+Chapter 10: A Boundary Approach: Support Vector Machines

-Chapter 13: Linear Models on Steroids: Neural Networks
+Chapter 11: Linear Models on Steroids: Neural Networks

 PART V: APPLICATIONS

-Chapter 15: Image Classification
+Chapter 12: Image Classification

-Chapter 16: Handling Time Series Data
+Chapter 13: Handling Time Series and Text Data

-Appendix B: List of Acronyms and Symbols
+Appendix A: List of Acronyms and Symbols

-Appendix C: Statistics–Machine Learning Terminology Correspondence
+Appendix B: Statistics–Machine Learning Terminology Correspondence

-Appendix E: Pitfall: Beware of “p-Hacking”!
-Bibliography
+Appendix D: Pitfall: Beware of “p-Hacking”!

 The chapters in red are included in this Early Access PDF.